Basalt, Colorado

-The Town of Basalt is a home rule municipality located in Eagle and Pitkin counties, Colorado, United States.
-The town population was 3,984 at the 2020 United States Census with 2,917 residing in Eagle County and 1,067 residing in Pitkin County.
+Basalt is a home rule town located in Eagle and Pitkin counties, Colorado, United States.
+The town population was 3,984 at the 2020 United States census with 2,917 residing in Eagle County and 1,067 residing in Pitkin County.
 Basalt is a part of the Edwards-Glenwood Springs, CO Combined Statistical Area.

 History

 Basalt was first named Aspen Junction after the railroad junction which led to present day Aspen, Colorado.
 Aspen Junction was a territory serving Aspen to Leadville Mining towns, with the Railroad Junction, also going West and South to Carbondale and Glenwood Springs.
-It was first served by the Colorado Midland Railroad, it was later bought out in 1901 by the Denver & Rio Grande Railroad.
+The Aspen Junction, Colorado, post office opened on February 13, 1890.
+The town was first served by the Colorado Midland Railroad, but the railroad was later bought by the Denver & Rio Grande Railroad in 1901.

-The town was named for the basaltic rock formation on Basalt Mountain, and began as a railroad town.
-The town was incorporated in 1901.
+The Aspen Junction post office was renamed Basalt on June 19, 1895, and the Town of Basalt was incorporated on August 26, 1901.
+The name was chosen for the basaltic rock formations on Basalt Mountain.

 Geography

 Basalt is located along State Highway 82, and at the confluence of the Fryingpan and Roaring Fork rivers.

-At the 2020 United States Census, the town had a total area of 5.178 km2 including 0.020 km2 of water.
+At the 2020 United States census, the town had a total area of 5.178 km2 including 0.020 km2 of water.